JonasHeilig/LIS-LegoInvSystem/readme.md

 - Sort all your Legosets in lists

 # Routes:
+- / -> Main Page - Navigate to all other Pages
 - /search_api -> Search in Brickset API
 - /search_db -> Search Local
 - /add_to_collection/<int:set_id> -> Add a Set to your Collection